oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/decompress/README.md

 The Snappy Reader kernel reads the input stream and decodes it to stream out either literal strings or {length, distance} pairs to the LZ77 Decoder kernel.
 It can decode a tag byte and the subsequent extra bytes (at most 4 extra) in a single cycle.
 Thus, it can provide the downstream LZ77 Decoder kernel with either a literal or a {length, distance} pair every cycle.

 You can set the `literals_per_cycle` parameter at compile-time.
 The parameter controls how many literals the Snappy Reader kernel can read from a literal string per cycle and the number of literals the LZ77 Decoder kernel can read from the history buffer per cycle.
-The default value for this variable is `8` (see `main.cpp`) but it can be set at compile time using the `-DLITERALS_PER_CYCLE=<value>` flag.
+For the Snappy version of this design, the default value is `8` (see `main.cpp`) but it can be set at compile time using the `-DLITERALS_PER_CYCLE=<value>` flag.

 The details for the [Byte Stacker kernel](#Byte-Stacker-Kernel) and [LZ77 Decoder kernels](#LZ77-Decoder-Kernel) are in the earlier [GZIP and DEFLATE section](#GZIP-and-Deflate).